 Liquid assets are such assets held by businesses or individuals, which can be converted into cash quickly.
 It can include cash, marketable securities as well as money market instruments.
 All such assets are reflected in the balance sheet of the company.

 Cash and savings accounts usually retain the highest form of liquidity that may be owned either by businesses or individuals.
 The following assets can also be liquidated easily –

-Cash equivalents are usually highly liquid investments which have maturity ranging up to only 3 months.
-It has substantial credit quality and may be immediately used owing to lack of any restriction.
-Examples of cash equivalent include commercial papers and treasury bills, amongst others.
+Cash equivalents are usually highly liquid investments that have maturity ranging up to only 3 months.
+It has substantial credit quality and may be immediately used owing to the lack of any restriction.
+Examples of cash equivalents include commercial papers and treasury bills, amongst others.

 A stock market is categorised to be liquid due to the existence of a high number of buyers and sellers.
 One can sell off their owned stocks quickly through electronic markets.
 Thus, according to the demand, an individual or business can convert equity securities into cash quickly.